 Should we wait until they start school?
 Or should they begin earlier?
 There is no perfect answer, but, as you'll see, starting to interact with the language before they go to school has some big benefits.
-If you do wait until they start school, they'll begin learning English in the same way that you as an adult learns.
+If you do wait until school before teaching English to children, they'll begin learning it in the same way that you as an adult learn.
 Exercises, tests, and repetition.
 It works, but slowly, and is more painful!
 Starting a new language at school, like in adulthood, is like pushing a big rock up a hill.

-In this video, a German 5 year-old shows her memory of words and amazing English accent after a few months playing English learning games:
+In this video, a German 5 year-old shows her memory of words and amazing English accent after a few months playing ESL games for kids:

 **What if we're not a bilingual family?**This is a common question!
-The answer is, it doesn't matter - every family can begin introducing their children to new languages.
-To introduce a child to English, or another foreign language, you don't need to speak it as parents.
+The answer is, it doesn't matter – every family can begin teaching children a second language.
+Teaching English to children, or another foreign language, you don't need to speak it as parents.
 Think of yourself more like a supervisor, or a fellow learner: with the right apps, games, and books, you can playfully learn with your child, to help them begin meeting the new sounds and structures of a foreign language.
 Products like Lingumi make it playful and simple to begin learning English with your child, using interactive games.
 By starting in the pre-school period, these kinds of products are just the same as playing with a toy, but the learning benefits are amazing to watch for parents, who can take part and play with their child.
 And as well as learning new words and phrases and developing linguistic abilities, interacting with a foreign language in infancy is one of the best activities a child can do to improve their brain development, concentration, and problem-solving skills.

 Want to play and learn English with your child?

 So why not try it?
-You can read more about Lingumi at lingumi.com, or find other amazing products to boost your child's linguistic development by searching on Amazon or Google for apps, games, and toys that help with language development.
+You can read more about Lingumi at lingumi.com, or find other amazing products that help when teaching children a second language by searching on Amazon or Google for apps, games, and toys.

 About the author: